Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2021

 Bit of a confusing one, this.
-So, Volvo has offered an all-electric version of the excellent XC40 for several years now, and it was formerly known as the Volvo XC40 Recharge Pure Electric.
-However, Volvo decided to change its naming strategy in 2024, and to fit in with the names of the company's newer electric SUV models, the all-electric XC40 was renamed as the EX40.
+So, Volvo has offered an all-electric version of the brilliant XC40 for several years now, and it was formerly known as the Volvo XC40 Recharge Pure Electric.
+As that was a bit of a mouthful, Volvo decided to change its naming strategy in 2024, and to fit in with the names of the company's newer electric SUV models, the all-electric XC40 was renamed as the EX40.
 However, the XC40 name remained, being used by the combustion-engined versions of the car.
-Baffled?
-Us too.
+Makes sense?
+You decide.

 Step inside and the interior is beautifully finished, with a portrait-orientated touchscreen display the gateway to the infotainment system and the XC40's other controls.
 There's good space for four adults, although it isn't the largest SUV in this list, while there are two ISOFIX fittings on the rear seats.